alhoss99/nabasport/README.md

     - Supports various payment methods such as credit cards, debit cards, and online wallets.

 - **Ticket Generation Module**:
-    - Upon successful payment, a ticket receipt is generated containing all booking details, which can be printed or displayed on the user’s device for admission.
+    - Upon successful payment, a ticket receipt is generated containing all booking details.

 ---